 A social hub is by nature community led.
 It is local, even hyper-local.
 It can ripple out from a single enterprise on a block, spread to others, and evolve organically

-Now, it's a few years after they emerged and they have evolved into an integral and beloved part of our communities.
-However, in a turn of sad irony, they are now at risk of being taken down...
-New regulations by the DOT are threatening to get rid of dining sheds for nearly half the year and to limit their creativity and uniqueness with a long list of rules when they are allowed to stay up.
+When the dining sheds were still in their early stages, we wrote a post on them titled "Emerging Social Hubs in Brooklyn."
+Now, it's a few years after they emerged and these places have evolved into an integral and beloved part of our communities.
+However, in a turn of sad irony, they are now of being taken down.
+New regulations by the City government are threatening to get rid of dining sheds for nearly half the year and to limit their creativity and uniqueness with a long list of rules for when they are allowed to stay up.

-We cannot let this happen.
 These places have become institutions in our communities that have fundamentally shaped our neighborhoods.
 They have made them better, more interesting, more economically resilient and more enjoyable.
 They have become woven into the fabric of our communities and have given new life to our streets.
-They are the building blocks of the main streets of the future, where people and social life take center stage instead of cars and traffic.
+What's more, they are the building blocks of the "Main Streets" of the future, where people and social life take center stage instead of cars and traffic.
 Because of this, we need to fight to protect their right to exist before they are lost and all the wonderful benefits they have brought to us are lost with them.

 When the dining sheds were quickly erected during the pandemic, benefiting from a time of minimal bureaucracy in 2020, they were an economic lifeline to restaurants.
 In fact, they have saved an estimated 100,000 jobs.
-Since then, restaurants that have fully embraced their sheds as social gathering places have continued to thrive economically — especially businesses that operate from tiny spaces and have limited inside seating.
+Since then, most restaurants that have fully embraced their sheds as social gathering places have continued to thrive economically — especially businesses that operate from tiny spaces and have limited inside seating.
 This new ill-advised City plan to limit dining sheds puts all these businesses at risk.

 And even if businesses choose to abide by all the rules and retrofit or rebuild their sheds to be compliant, they will still need to take them down for half the year.
 Where will the average business be able to store something so large?
 The lack of storage space alone will force many businesses to opt out of having these sheds, stripping our streets of the best thing to happen to them in the last few decades.
-Why are we doing this?
+Why are we doing this??

-What It Was Like Before Covid
+What It Was Like Before the Pandemic

 Most people probably don't remember what our streets were like before Covid allowed us to pull restaurant activities outdoors.
 Pre-Covid, the government-led DOT and planning department made it very difficult to get any kind of café or extension of uses onto the sidewalks in front of businesses.
 This led to our sidewalks and streets feeling bare, unattractive, boring, and often hostile because cars dominated these spaces rather than people.
 Even the rare seating along the street was not a pleasant place to gather because of the fumes and noise from the adjacent traffic.